Winona, Minn., residents who bank with Norwest in Winona and

 To that end, Melarvie and Schlosser say that banks must not only educate the legislators, but they must agreeat least for the most parton the message.
 "We have to find a unified voice," Melarvie says.

-Minnesota will not address interstate branching in 1995
+Minnesota will not address interstate

 For the 1995 legislative session, the task force will have recommendations on the BHC acquisition of banks across state borders which go into effect Sept.
 29. Although its recommendations have not been finalized, it will probably go along with the 30 percent deposit cap in the legislation, and ask that out-of-state BHCs be prohibited from acquiring newly chartered banks, but recommend that the age of the charter be less than the five years Riegle-Neal specifies, says Truman Jeffers.

 One reason for having the Legislature hold off consideration of interstate branching until 1996 or 1997 is that Minnesota bankers do not see Riegle-Neal having any immediate impact on the state, according to industry officials.

 The legislation will have significant long-term effects but it is too early to tell what they will be, says Allen I. Olson, president, Independent Community Bankers of Minnesota.
 The interstate branching provision could be attractive for Minnesota banks in border counties, Wilkening says.
 Pierce and St. Croix counties in Wisconsin, for example, are part of the Minneapolis/St. Paul metropolitan statistical area (MSA), and interstate branching would enable Minnesota banks to expand there.